jicong/fluent-plugin-oss/README.md

 </match>
 ```

-You can also use it with forest plugin
+You can also use it with the forest plugin.

 ```
 <match **>